Styling Radio Buttons A CSS Solution

 Figure 6 shows the transition from state to state as the user interacts with the radio buttons.

 We aren't quite done yet.
-We have 2 more things we need to consider.
+We have two more things we need to consider.

 Reduced Motion